haskell/haskell-language-server/ghcide/docs/Setup.md

 cradle: {cabal: {component: "mylibrary"}}
 ```

+## ghc: readCreateProcess: does not exist

+I was getting this in Windows: `ghcide.exe: ghc: readCreateProcess: does not exist (No such file or directory)`

+And we figured a hack around for this:

+VSCode user or workspace settings, add these:

+    "hic.executablePath": "stack",
+    "hic.arguments": "exec ghcide -- --lsp"

+Since I use stack.
+Required if you don't have a `ghc` on your path.

 ## Works in `ghcide` but not my editor

 Does `ghcide` alone work on the console?
 Did you first enter a Nix shell?
 Or run `stack exec ghcide`?
 If so, there are two options: